pavoltravnik/maxims-of-law/maxims-of-law.md

 Nemo potest contra recordum verificare per patriam.
 No one can verify by the country against a record.
 The issue upon a record cannot be tried by a jury.

 Nemo potest esse tenes et dominus.
-No man can be at the same time tenant nad landlord of the same tenement.
+No man can be at the same time tenant and landlord of the same tenement.

 Nemo potest facere per alium quod per se non potest.
 No one can do that by another which he cannot do by himself.

 Nemo potest sibi devere.
 No one can owe to himself.
 See Confusion of Rights.

 Nemo praesumitur alienam posteritatem suae praetulisse.
-NO one is presumed to have preferred another's posterity to his own.
+No one is presumed to have preferred another's posterity to his own.

 Nemo praesumitur donare.
 No one is presumed to give.

-Nemo praesumitur esse immemor suae aeternae salutis, et maxim in articulo mortis.
+Nemo praesumitur esse immemor suae aeternae salutis, et maxime in articulo mortis.
 No man is presumed to be forgetful of his eternal welfare, and particularly at the point of death.
 6 Co.
 76.

 Nemo praesumitur malus.
 No one is presumed to be bad.